Introduction to Machine Learning for the Sciences: Unsupervised Learning

-In closing this section, we comment on a few properties of GANs, which also mark frontiers for improvements.
-One global problem is that GANs are typically difficult to train: they require large training sets and are highly susceptible to hyper-parameter fluctuations.
-It is currently an active topic of research to compensate for this with the structural modification and novel loss function formulations.

-\paragraph{Mode collapse ---} this may describe one of the most obvious problems of GANs: it refers to a situation where $G$ does not explore the full space to which $\bm{x}$ belongs, but rather maps several inputs $\bm{z}$ to the same output.
-Mode collapse can be more or less severe.
-For instance a $G$ trained on generating images may always resort to certain fragments or patterns of images.
-A formal reason for mode collapse is when the simultaneous gradient descent gravitates towards a solution
+In closing, we comment on a few properties and issues of GANs, which also mark frontiers for improvements.
+A general problem is that GANs are typically difficult to train: they require large training sets and are highly susceptible to hyperparameter fluctuations.
+It is a current topic of research to compensate for this with the structural modification and novel loss function formulations. \textbf{Mode collapse}\\ Mode collapse refers to one of the most obvious problems of GANs: If the generator $G$ does not explore the full space covered in the data set, but rather maps several inputs $\bm{z}$ to the same output $\bm{x}$.
+Full mode collapse is rather rare, but a generator $G$ trained on generating images may always resort to certain fragments, colors, or patterns of images.
+The formal reason for mode collapse is that the simultaneous gradient descent gravitates towards a solution, which can schematically be written as

-instead of the order in Eq.~\eqref{eq: GAN Minmax}.
-(A priori it is not clear which of the two solutions is closer to the algorithm's doing.)
-Note that the interchange of min and max in general corresponds to a different solution: It is now sufficient for $G$ to always produce one (and the same) output that is classified as data by $D$ with very high probability.
+instead of the order in Eq.~\eqref{eq: GAN Minmax}, where V(D,G) is the overall `loss function'~\footnote{The function is rather a \emph{value function}, as we have not really defined a single loss function.
+In Eq.~\eqref{eq: GAN Minmax}, we would have $V(D,G) = L_D(\theta_D;\theta_G)$.}.
+While the interchange of min and max might seem innocent, the reversed order corresponds to a different solution: It is now sufficient for $G$ to always produce one (and the same) output that the discriminator $D$ classified as data with very high probability.
 Due to the mode collapse problem, GANs are not good at exploring ergodically the full space of possible outputs.
 They rather produce few very good possible outputs.

 One strategy to fight mode collapse is called \emph{minibatch features}.
 Instead of letting $D$ rate one sample at a time, a minibatch of real and generated samples is considered at once.
-It then detects whether the generated samples are unusually close to each other.
+It then detects whether the generated samples are unusually close to each other. \textbf{One-sided label smoothing}\\ Often, the discriminator $D$ gives proper results, but shows a too confident probability~\footnote{Note that this is not only a problem of the discriminator in GANs, but more general for neural-network classifiers.
+The technique is thus useful also other binary classification problems with neural networks.}.
+This overshooting confidence can be counteracted by one-sided label smoothing and is a kind of regularization.
+The idea is to simply replace the target value for the real examples in the loss function with a value $1-\alpha < 1$ .
+This results in a smoother distribution of the discriminator.
+Why do we only perform this off-set one-sided and not also give a small nonzero value $\beta$ to the fake samples target values?
+In this case, the optimal function for $D$ would be